What Is an Eligible Educational Institution?

-Special tax breaks apply to withdrawals from certain types of accounts (like 529 plans, Roth IRAs, or early withdrawals from regular IRAs) if the funds are used for qualified educational expenses paid to an eligible educational institution.
-These rules can come in handy if you want to help pay for your own college, fund a second career, pay for a child's college, or help pay for a grandchild's college.
-The IRS defines an eligible educational institution as:
+Special tax breaks apply to withdrawals from 529 plans or Roth IRAs (or early withdrawals from traditional IRAs) if the funds are used to pay expenses at an eligible educational institution.
+These rules can come in handy if you want to pay for college for a child, a grandchild, or even yourself.

-"... any college, university, vocational school, or other post-secondary educational institution eligible to participate in the student aid programs administered by the U.S. Department of Education.
-It includes virtually all accredited, public, nonprofit, and proprietary (privately owned profit-making) postsecondary institutions.
-The educational institution should be able to tell you if it is an eligible educational institution."
+"...
+[A]ny college, university, vocational school, or other post-secondary educational institution eligible to participate in the student aid programs administered by the U.S. Department of Education.

 How the Tax Break Works